As cable TV fades, Subscription Video on Demand (SVOD) is becoming the go-to way for people to enjoy their favorite shows and movies.

 Many SVOD platforms are adopting hybrid models that combine ad-supported (AVOD) and ad-free tiers to boost profitability.
 However, Free Ad-Supported Streaming (FAST) services like Samsung TV Plus, Pluto TV, and Freevee are quickly gaining ground, now present in over 1 in 3 households.

 AI algorithms now analyze users' habits, preferences, and even subtle patterns to suggest content that feels hand-picked.
-The future of AI personalization lies in making recommendations so precise that they feel like they’re coming from a personal curator, not just a machine.

 This deeper level of personalization is what will set platforms apart, as viewers increasingly expect their streaming service to “know” them.
-By leveraging AI to offer smarter, more relevant content suggestions, SVOD companies can foster stronger user loyalty, reduce churn, and stay competitive in a crowded market.

-Offering multi-device support, inoRain allows your content to be accessible on smartphones, tablets, smart TVs, and TV boxes—so your subscribers can stream their favorite shows anywhere, anytime.
+inoRain brings cutting-edge OTT/IPTV technology to your SVOD platform, delivering seamless, high-quality streaming.
+With inoRains’ multi-device support, your content will be accessible on smartphones, tablets, smart TVs, and TV boxes—so your subscribers can stream their favorite shows anywhere, anytime.

 Looking for powerful customization?
 With inoRain, you can create your own branded OTT platform with a full OTT feature set, including: